lheric/GitlHEVCAnalyzer/README.md

 First, all the commercial HEVC analyzers are too expensive.

-Second, we need to draw additional grphics on the analysis results.
+Second, we need to draw additional graphics on the analysis results.
 It supports custom filters.
 In fact, all the features are implemented via custom filters.

 Documents
 =========